-Used sporadically as back-up goalkeeper, and far more frequently as a striker, Campos registered 14 league goals in the 1989/90 season.
+Used sporadically as a back-up goalkeeper, and far more frequently as a striker, Campos registered 14 league goals in the 1989/90 season.
 At five foot seven inches, he was a diminutive forward, and by today’s standards of physicality, a most unlikely goalkeeper.
 Regardless, Campos was defiant.
 It wasn’t obvious at the time but his regular outfield exploits were building a skillset to be the hallmark of a unique and gifted goalkeeper.

-The 1990/91 season saw Campos firmly cement his place as first choice goalkeeper for both club and country.
+The 1990/91 season saw Campos firmly cement his place as first-choice goalkeeper for both club and country.
 Pumas, with a core of Mexican internationals and a back line built around their goalkeeper, claimed the 1991 league championship at the expense of local rivals Club América.
 Campos had arrived.

 His style of goalkeeping was undoubtedly unique and was an easy target for scorn and criticism, however, he worked hard to gain solidity and consistency.
 To an untrained eye Campos was erratic and unpredictable.
 He appeared little more than colourful circus performer delivering entertainment to fans, confusion to his defenders, and migraines to his manager.
 Be that as it may, behind the dazzling shirts and frantic blur of movement, he was growing into a gifted goalkeeper.

 For what he lacked in height, he made up for in agility.
 Core strength from his surfing youth, lightning-fast reactions and quick feet were his foundations.
 Rather than react to one-on-one situations, Campos was proactive.
 Sprinting to meet and tackle an advancing striker became his forté.
-Keeping an advanced position and doing as much work as he could with his feet, Campos dictated his teams be on the front foot.
+Keeping an advanced position and doing as much work as he could with his feet, Campos dictated his teams to be on the front foot.